 General questions about the University

-If you have symptoms of Covid-19 and are a Bangor student, you may access the Bangor University student covid-19 testing arrangement at https://apps.bangor.ac.uk/covid/
+If you have symptoms of Covid-19, or if you test positive for Covid-19 following a test at our Asymptomatic Test Site, and are a Bangor student, you may access the Bangor University student covid-19 testing arrangement at: https://apps.bangor.ac.uk/covid/

 If you have received a positive test result for Covid-19 please notify the University as soon as possible here https://apps.bangor.ac.uk/covid/